July 22, 2022

-Consumption of alcohol is rampant in college students and is typically not seen as being a risk factor for obesity.
-A recent study showed that more than 80% of college students drink alcohol and more than half of them report binge drinking (3,4).
+Consumption of alcohol is rampant among college students and is typically not seen as being a risk factor for obesity.
+A recent study showed that more than 80% of college students drink alcohol, and more than half of them report binge drinking (3,4).

 As college students get involved in their busy work schedules and social lives, they find less time to indulge in physical activity.
 They spend a lot of time sitting in classes, completing assignments on computers, or using social media, which results in “limited movement” throughout the day (4).

 What can college students do to develop healthy habits and prevent weight gain?

 Prevention and treatment of obesity boil down to changing a person’s behavior as well as building and sustaining healthy habits (1,4 14).
 It is time that we re-consider dorm meals, a lot of which offer limited food options and are “unhealthy.”
 Moreover, there is no rationing of the food, and students are allowed “unlimited refills.”
 This can lead to increased consumption of food and, thus, weight gain.
 Students should be taught the responsibility of arranging their meals so that they become comfortable in independently making healthier choices.
 They may consider skipping the college meal plan if they are comfortable with this responsibility.
 Eventually, this may be a healthier and more cost-effective method for a student.
 Creating one’s budget, shopping for groceries, buying healthier food items, and cooking meals have been shown to help develop positive habits that assist in losing weight.
 A general rule of thumb for a healthy eating plate would be to include (4,9,10,11,12,13,14):